 A Few Advantages of Personal Loans

-Here are some general advantages that come with personal loans:
+Here are some general advantages that come with taking out a personal loan:

 - Use Them for a Variety of Expenses — Most personal loans are available for a few hundred dollars up to a few thousand dollars.
 Therefore, you can use personal loan funds for all kinds of expenses or emergencies, making them a versatile loan option.

-- Reasonable Rates for Those with Good Credit — With a good credit score and positive credit history, lenders could offer you great interest rates with a personal loan.
-Compared to other commonly used financial products—credit cards—personal loans can have lower interest rates for fair and prime borrowers.
+- Reasonable Rates — With a good credit score and positive credit history, lenders could offer you great interest rates with a personal loan.
+Average personal loan interest rates are around 11.5%.2 Compared to other commonly used financial products—payday loans and cash advance loans—personal loans can have lower interest rates for fair and prime borrowers.

-- Personal Loans are Widely Available — Get a personal loan at a bank, credit union, through a financial institution, or online lenders.
+- Ease of Access — Get a personal loan at a bank, credit union, through a financial institution, or online lenders.
 In most instances, applying for a personal loan only takes a few minutes, and once approved, the funds are sent straight to a bank account.

-- Can Help Consolidating Debt — You can consolidate debt to save money with a good interest rate on a personal loan.
-This process could be the perfect cost effective solution to pay off debt faster.
+- Can Help Consolidate Debt — You can consolidate debt to save money with a good interest rate on a personal loan.
+This process could be the perfect cost-effective solution to pay off debt faster.

-- Personal Loan Interest Rates Can Be High for Poor Credit — If you qualify for a personal loan with bad credit, the chances are that the interest rates will be high.
+If you qualify for a personal loan with bad credit, the chances are that the interest rates will be high.
+Although some lenders state they are willing to work with bad credit loans, they may charge sky-high interest rates.
 High interest is costly and can lead to a cycle of debt if you cannot repay the loan on time.

-- Secured Loans Put an Asset at Risk — If you cannot qualify for a personal loan with your credit score, many lenders will ask for an asset to provide financial protection until you pay it back in full.
-For secured personal loans such as home equity loans or auto loans, the lender will have the right to the asset if you cannot repay the entire loan amount.
+Some lenders will require collateral if you cannot qualify for a personal loan with your credit score.
+Using collateral lowers the lending risk and offers financial protection for the lender.
+For secured personal loans, such as home equity loans or auto loans, the lender will have the right to repossess the collateral if you cannot repay the entire loan balance.

-Personal loans are not inherently bad.
-And whether they will hurt your finances will depend on how you handle the funds and how you repay them after taking out a loan.
+Personal loans are not inherently bad, and whether they hurt your finances depends on how you handle the funds and how you repay them after taking out a loan.

-Making late payments on a loan can have a substantial negative impact on a credit score.
-And so, make sure once you take on the loan that you can make timely payments.
-For many people, having a direct payment from a bank account to a loan is an easy way to ensure that their loan is paid back on time each month.
+Late payments can hurt a credit score.
+And so make sure you can make timely payments.
+For many people, having a direct payment from a bank account to a loan is an easy way to ensure their loan is paid back on time each month.
 Paying off your loan early (if you can do so without fees or penalties) can be a great way to stay on top of debt.

-One of the most important things you can do is avoid defaulting on the loan.
+But even if you miss a payment, it’s critical to avoid default.
 Loan default happens when you continue without repaying the loan.
 When a loan defaults, it will show up on your credit history for many years.
 There is also the potential of falling into debt with a personal loan.
 Especially if you have had trouble managing debt in the past, you may want to consider learning better money habits before taking out a personal loan.

 Finding the Best Personal Loans